Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Dashikis and Kaftans were comfortable yet attractive and carried forward the hippie look.
 Curly hair broke free of past restraints and the 1960s Afro became commonplace.
 Men and women grow out wild manes of curls in Pre Raphaelite styles.

 Layered beads and bangles, lots of large rings were popular jewelry.
 A natural look de-emphasized makeup.

 London's Boutiques and 70s Style

-In the 1950s independent designers began to open their own shops featuring unique styles for young people.
-By the the 1960s these designers helped London became a fashion hub
+In the 1950s, independent designers began to open their own shops featuring unique styles for young people.
+By the 1960s, these designers helped London became a fashion hub.

-Biba opened in the late 50s after an initial run as a mail order business.
+Biba opened in the late 50s after an initial run as a mail-order business.
 Overwhelmed by consumer interest, Barbara Hulanicki offered affordable clothing, jewelry, and home goods to young ladies.
 By the early 1970s, the trendsetting Hulanicki needed to expand and opened a bigger Biba in a building with Art Deco interiors.
-Using the look, she ushered in a trend toward Art Deco aimed toward her target shoppers: girls with big heads and small bodies.
+She ushered in a trend toward Art Deco aimed toward her target shoppers: girls with big heads and small bodies.